rackerlabs/docs-developer-blog/_posts/2018-09-13-integrate-dicoverer-with-OAM.md

     opmnctl stopall
     opmnctl startall

-**Note**: That EBS Instance must be SSO enabled and configured with same OAM instance.
+**Note**: The EBS instance must be SSO enabled and configured with same OAM instance.

 #### Validation